Fitzpatrick Referrals’ Bionic Heroes

 One of the latest patients to receive this life-changing surgery at Fitzpatrick Referrals is Rodney, a West Highland Terrier rescue puppy who has no back feet and only a thin layer of skin around his stumps.
-Rodney is the second dog in the world to receive two bionic back feet and his story can be followed in the new series of The Supervet, which returns to Channel 4 on Thursday 16th February.
+Rodney is the second dog in the world to receive two bionic back feet and his story was followed in series 8 of The Supervet, which returned to Channel 4 on Thursday 16th February 2017.
 Read about Rodney’s story.

 Here are a few of our other patients to have received the PerFiTS prosthesis, some of whom you may remember from past episodes of The Supervet on Channel 4.

 Oscar was the first animal in the world to receive a double amputation prosthesis on his back legs after his rear paws were chopped off by a combine harvester in 2009.
 Read Oscar’s story.

 Peanut was born with deformed front legs and with his love of outdoor life, his feet were constantly getting infected.
 Peanut’s life was transformed with the application of bone-anchored prosthetics by Professor Noel Fitzpatrick and he continues to live an adventurous life roaming the woods as the only cat in the world with two front bionic feet.
 Read Peanut’s story.

 Loveable Cockapoo Orla was rushed to Fitzpatrick Referrals after a terrible accident with a lawnmower cut off much of her foot.
 With her leg very badly damaged, complete salvage was not possible however Professor Noel Fitzpatrick was able to replace her foot with an amputation prosthesis.
 Read Orla’s story.